 But only sharpen the parts of the photography that should look sharp.

-In the photo I have used as an example I would sharpen the rock columns the most, but less or even no sharpening on the water.
+In the photo I have used as an example I would sharpen the rock columns the most, and less on the rest of the photo.

 And the best way to do that is by using layer masking.
 I will not go into that in this article, but you can learn about it in my post-processing tutorials.

 So now that the photo is sharpened, you will need to set the size to save it in.

 If you’re saving for Instagram, set the width to 1080 pixels.
 The ideal size here is 1080×1350 pixels, which means a 4:5 ratio crop.